 - It is possible to hire a skilled professional at a low rate.
 Developers outside the USA and Europe will cost you less, but their level is still pretty impressive.

 - You need to pay only for the finished part of the project, without covering any expenses like sick leaves, vacations, office rent, and so on.

-- Whenever you need it, you can change your team: fire a freelancer easily, and find a software developer to replace the one.
+- Whenever you need it, you can change your team: fire a freelancer easily, and find developers for a startup to replace the one.

 - An NDA contract will help you to avoid main security issues.